Communication accommodation theory: Family communication dynamics and sexual identity

-A research paper uses the basis of the Communication Accommodation Theory along with Intergroup Communication and relational Satisfaction to explain the perception of a family towards homosexuality and how family communication dynamics are impacted when one of the family member has a different sexual identity.
-In fact, the study was conducted to understand how to parent such a child and the consequences of disclosure on the communication in the family.
-Sexual identity can be a challenging discussion for a family and revealing one's preferred identity led to topic avoidance under intergroup anxiety and the relational satisfaction was negatively viewed.
+A research paper uses the basis of the communication accommodation theory along with intergroup communication and relational satisfaction to explain the perception of a family towards homosexuality and how family communication dynamics are impacted when one of the family member has a different sexual identity.
+The study was conducted to understand how to parent such a child and the consequences of disclosure on the communication in the family.
+Sexual identity can be a challenging discussion for a family and revealing one's identity led to topic avoidance under intergroup anxiety and the relational satisfaction was negatively viewed.
 Such a constrained communication made the individuals feel that their relationship with the family member was less fulfilling and eventually less satisfying.

 New media

 As communication accommodation theory explains "the cognitions and motivations that underlie interactants' communication" with context and identity salience, it is feasible to apply it to new media related settings.
 Early studies have investigated possible accommodative tendencies of librarians when faced with cyberlanguage use by the patron through instant messaging technology.
 Since use of cyberlanguage in VRS (virtual reference services) conversations has been suggested as one possible way to strengthen patron relations, patrons who are satisfied with their interaction with a librarian who use cyberlanguage may be more willing to return.
 However, the result suggests that patron's use of cyberlanguage has no influence on a librarian's use of cyberlanguage and surprisingly convergence doesn't happen.
 Nevertheless, accommodation of communication styles do happen in other computer-mediated communication circumstances.
 In group brainstorming conversations, Chinese participants are likely to become as responsive as Americans when working in mixed-culture groups and more talkative when using lean medium.
 The use of new media provides users an opportunity to more quickly provide or gather information without new or additional disruption.

 Online media allow informal communication, which shares the complex features of natural communication.
 Online communication often leaves a written trail, which allows the gathering and analysis of large amounts of data.
 This has provided evidence for communication accommodation in online communities.
 An analysis of over 200 million Twitter messages from 189,000 users showed that users significantly adapted their language depending on the group membership of their interlocutors.
 To date, this is arguably the strongest quantitative evidence for communication accommodation.